Yordan Todorov (footballer, born July 1981)

-Yordan Valkov Todorov (Йордан Тодоров; born 27 July 1981, in Plovdiv) is a Bulgarian footballer who currently plays for German club ESV Regensburg.
+Yordan Valkov Todorov (Йордан Тодоров; born 27 July 1981, in Plovdiv) is a retired Bulgarian footballer.
 Mainly a right midfielder, he can also operate as a right back.

 Career

 Youth career

 Todorov was raised in Maritsa Plovdiv's youth teams.
-He stayed there for 7 years, before he left in 2000.
+He stayed there for 7 years, before leaving in 2000.

 Chernomorets Burgas

-Between 2000 and 2003 played for Chernomorets Burgas.
+Between 2000 and 2003 he played for Chernomorets Burgas.
 He capped 56 times and scored 8 goals.

 CSKA Sofia

 Because of his good displays he caught the eye of CSKA scouts and signed for "The red" in the early 2003 for a fee of 150 000 €.
 With CSKA, Todorov became a champion in 2003, 2005 and 2008, and a national cup winner in 2004.
 Yordan also won the Bulgarian Supercup in 2006 and 2008.
-In July 2008 a media information appeared that Yordan is wanted by German side TSG 1899 Hoffenheim and Israel champions Beitar Jerusalem F.C. but the transfers collapsed in the last moment.
+In July 2008, a media information appeared that Yordan is wanted by German side TSG 1899 Hoffenheim and Israel champions Beitar Jerusalem F.C. but the transfers collapsed in the last moment.
 After a series of bad relationships with his coaches, Todorov left CSKA in 2010.

 Lokomotiv Plovdiv

 In the beginning of 2010, Todorov signed with Lokomotiv Plovdiv.
-He relaunched his career, scoring 5 goals in 13 matches and making 3 assists until the end of 2009/2010 season.
+He relaunched his career, scoring 5 goals in 13 matches and making 3 assists until the end of the 2009/2010 season.

 Steaua București

-On 10 June 2010 signed a contract with Steaua București.
+On 10 June 2010, he signed a contract with Steaua București.

-On 29 August 2010, he makes debut for Steaua's second team in Liga II against Otopeni.
+On 29 August 2010, he made a debut for Steaua's second team in Liga II against Otopeni.

-On 30 August 2010, after only 2 months and a 20 days to Steaua, Romanian team announced release of Todorov, because Victor Pițurcă coach who take him to Steaua resigned on round 3 of new season and the new manager no longer need his services.
+On 30 August 2010, after only 2 months and 20 days with Steaua, the Romanian team announced their release of Todorov, because Victor Pițurcă, the coach who took him to Steaua, resigned at the 3rd round of the new season and the new manager no longer needed his services.

 Playing style

 Todorov plays as a right winger or a right fullback.
 Todorov plugs in successfully in the attack on the wingside.
-He is a fast and creative player with good leadership skills.

 International career

-Todorov has nine matches and two goals for Bulgaria national football team.
+Todorov has seven matches and one goal for Bulgaria national football team.